WNCC’s Cercal named Region IX soccer MVP

 Not only was Cercal selected Region IX MVP, which is voted on by the Region IX coaches, he was one of four Cougar men’s players that earned All-Region honors.

-Cercal was the only Cougar on the First Team, garnering a First Team forward nomination along with three other Region IX players with Jesper Van Halderen and Cole Venable of Casper College, and Otero’s Pape Souleymane Diof.
+Cercal was the only Cougar on the FIrst Team, garnering a First Team forward nomination along with three other Region IX players with Jesper Van Halderen and Cole Venable of Casper College.
 Venable was named the region’s Freshman of the Year.

 Other Cougars that earned all-region honors included sophomore Rennan Sousa as a Second Team Midfielder and sophomore Tom Pelzer as a Second Team Defender.
 Freshman Samuel Acosta was named an Honorable Mention Defender.